kwott/SimpleQuoteManager/README.md

 **SimpleQuoteManager** is a simple, intuitive, free and open source web based invoice management system developed with freelancers in mind.

 ##Installation
+You first need to use Bower and Grunt:

+    bower install
+    npm install
+    grunt

-You need to create the config files:
+You then need to create the config files:

     cp application/config/config.example.php application/config/config.php
     cp application/config/database.example.php application/config/database.php